DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Introduction

+\paragraph{Our goals and approach.} In this paper we focus on information leakage caused by \emph{data access} monitoring.
+Our goal is to provide an \emph{automated} tool that provides side-channel protection without developer assistance and enables an \emph{adjustable} trade-off between security and performance.

+We focus on data accesses, as they are the target of many recent SGX attacks~\cite{BMD+17b, SWG+17, MIE17, GES+17}.
+Preventing control flow leakage is also important, but an orthogonal problem to our work.
+We build an automated tool because, similar to the development of other software, not all enclave developers are security experts and many would fail to correctly use solutions that require identification of potentially subtle sources of leakage for manual annotation.
+Instead, our primary goal is to strike the balance between provided protection and performance.
+While our tool can be configured to prevent all the leakage, this would incur a prohibitive performance penalty for most applications.
+Instead, we aim to give a means to enclave developers to get the best possible protection for a given application and performance overhead.

-Our main idea is to transform the enclave code such that all enclave data locations are randomized at fine granularity.
-The enclave picks a secret randomization key and on every data access computes a permutation for the accessed memory address based on the key.
-As a result, the adversary cannot map the observed (permuted) memory address to the actually used address.
-Because all enclave data is randomized without the need to understand its structure or semantics, we call our approach \emph{semantic-agnostic data randomization}.
+The main idea of our approach is to randomize all data locations in the enclave's memory at fine granularity.
+The enclave generates a secret randomization key and based on that computes a permutation for every memory address.
+As a result, the adversary cannot map the observed (permuted) memory address to the actual address, regardless of the channel he uses to make observations~\cite{BMD+17b, SWG+17, MIE17, GES+17,GRB+18, SGB+18, Xu2015, Bulck2017}.
+Because all data is randomized without the need to understand its structure or semantics, we call our approach \emph{semantic-agnostic data randomization}.

-Randomization is a well-known hardening technique, but our approach is different from the existing solutions that typically randomize application code by leveraging its known structure (e.g., randomization at the granularity of functions or code blocks).
-Due to the well-known difficulty of C and C++ code analysis and pointer tracking, a similar semantic and structure is not available for data~\cite{bigelow2015timely}.
-Indeed, ASLR systems like SGX-Shield~\cite{SGXShield2017} do not randomize enclave data and therefore do not prevent recent cache attacks~\cite{BMD+17b, SWG+17, MIE17, GES+17}.
-We propose a conceptually different approach that allows randomization of enclave data regardless of its semantics.
+Randomization is a well-known hardening technique, but our approach is different from the existing solutions that randomize code by leveraging its known structure, such as functions or blocks.
+Due to the well-known difficulty of C/C++ code analysis and pointer tracking, no similar structure is available for data~\cite{bigelow2015timely}.
+Indeed, existing randomization tools like SGX-Shield~\cite{SGXShield2017} focus on randomizing the code and do not tackle the problem of data randomization.
+Thus, they cannot prevent attacks that exploit data accesses, such as~\cite{BMD+17b, SWG+17, MIE17, GES+17}.